Automated Identity Threat Detection in Software

 What is the timeframe to deploy AI identity threat detection?

-Deployment takes 10-14 weeks from kickoff to production.
-Weeks 1-2: integrate API connections to GitHub, AWS CloudTrail, Okta, Salesforce, and Stripe.
-Weeks 3-6: AI model trains on 60-90 days of historical identity data to establish your baseline.
-Weeks 7-10: pilot with your security team in alert-only mode, tuning thresholds and response policies.
-Weeks 11-14: production rollout with automated response enabled.
-Most Software clients see measurable results - a meaningful reduction in alert volume, first automated threat detections - within 60 days of go-live.
+Plan for a working system inside the first 100 days, following our C.O.R.E.
+Method: Weeks 1-3 cover API connections to GitHub, AWS CloudTrail, Okta, Salesforce, and Stripe.
+Weeks 4-10 cover AI model training on 60-90 days of historical identity data to establish your baseline, and a pilot with your security team in alert-only mode, tuning thresholds and response policies.
+Weeks 11-14 cover production rollout with automated response enabled.
+A rollout like this is scoped to show measurable results - a meaningful reduction in alert volume, first automated threat detections - within 60 days of go-live.

 How does AI identity threat detection reduce MTTR for Software companies?